-Bateson was born at January 14, 1916 in Rye, NY and worked as a salesman textile industry.
+Charles E. Bateson, III was born at January 14, 1916 in Rye, NY and worked as a salesman textile industry.
 He enlisted in the U. S. Army on March 30, 1937 to Troop K, 101st Cavalry ( Squadron A) in New York, NY.
 On April 23, 1941 enlisted as an aviation cadet.
-Afterwards, assigned to the 5th Air Force, 8th Fighter Group, 80th Fighter Squadron.
+Afterwards, assigned to the 5th Air Force, 8th Fighter Group, 80th Fighter Squadron "Headhunters".
 Next, transferred to the 6th Photographic Reconnaissance Group, 8th Photographic Reconnaissance Squadron.
 He earned the Distinguished Flying Cross (DFC) and Purple Heart, posthumously.

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number 1415.
-Delivered to the U. S. Army.
-Disassembled and shipped overseas and reassembled.
+Delivered to the U. S. Army Air Force (USAAF) as P-38H-5-LO Lightning serial number 42-66904.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

-On October 8, 1943 took off on a mission to escort F-4 Lightning piloted by Holton on a mission over the Madang area.
+On October 8, 1943 took off piloted by 1st Lt.
+Charles E. Bateson, III on a mission to escort F-4 Lightning piloted by Holton over the Madang area.
 Bateson was last seen over the Madang area and failed to return.
 Possibly, his last radio message was at 3:20pm when a ground station recorded "Bandits 5.
 Let's get them."
 This message was not heard by aircraft in the flight.
-When this aircraft failed to return, Bateson was declared Missing In Action (MIA).
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 This aircraft has never been found or identified.
-The unidentified wreckage of P-38 wreckage on Siar Island or P-38 wreckage at Nobnob could possibly be this aircraft.
+The unidentified wreckage of P-38 wreckage on Siar Island or P-38 wreckage at Nobnob could possibly be associated with this aircraft.

 Bateson was officially declared dead on December 15, 1945.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He Distinguished Flying Cross (DFC), Air Medal and Purple Heart, posthumously.
+Bateson is memorialized on the tablets of the missing at Manila American Cemetery.